-Let Us Help You Seal the Past
+Let Us Help You Move Forward From The Past

 Indiana crimes not only have the potential for incarceration, fines, and other court-ordered penalties but they have “collateral” damage as well in terms of a permanent criminal record.
 This record may contain an arrest, charge, or a conviction that can put your future at risk in a variety of ways.
 You may have trouble finding a job or being approved to rent an apartment.
 Other disadvantages can also arise.
 However, through the process of expungement, you can legally overcome the barrier of a criminal record and get your life moving in a much more positive direction.